ucb243-fall16-mfa/india/slides/slides.md

 ========================================================
 ![](slides-figure/step3.png)

-In this step, each table is divided it's first singular value and each observation can also be weighted.
+In this step, each table is divided its first singular value and each observation can also be weighted.
 (This can be thought of as analogous to scaling variables by their variance.)

 Step 5.
 Compute a generalized singular value composition on the combined table
 ========================================================